o-biotech/public-web-docs/docs/tutorials/emotibit-esp32-board.md

 Next, in the ArduinoIDE, delete the existing template code.
 Then, paste the code you just copied.

-Next, we will need to add the necessary config file to your Emotibit's SD card, as well as register your Emotibit device with Fathym OpenBiotech.
+Next, we will need to add the necessary config file to your EmotiBit's SD card, as well as register your EmotiBit device with Fathym OpenBiotech.

 ## Part 5 - Configuring Fathym OpenBiotech